 - You receive an email confirmation telling you what you have bought.

-- You will be contacted within a few days scheduling your broadband activation.
+- You'll be contacted within a few days to schedule your broadband activation.

-- An engineer may visit to install your connection (this is not always necessary).
+- An engineer may visit to install your connection if you don’t already have the structure.

 An engineer may visit to connect you to the internet.
-In some cases they might need to come into your house.
+In some cases, they might need to come into your house.
 The company should tell you well in advance and arrange a suitable time.
-Even if the engineer doesn’t need to work in your house, you will need to be home to sign a form to say they have connected you and everything works.
+Even if the engineer doesn’t need to work in your house, you’ll need to be home to sign a form to say they have connected you and everything works.

-Don’t sign anything until the engineer has shown you that your internet is live and you have tested it.
-It could take some time for them to return if it doesn’t work properly!
+Don’t sign anything until the engineer has shown you that your internet is live, and you have tested it.
+It could take some time for them to return if it doesn’t work correctly!

-If an engineer is not required you will be expected to do a DIY install.
-All this should involve is plugging in a Wi-Fi router (and perhaps a separate modem) on the day the broadband is activated.
-If you're not sure about this the customer service team will be able to guide you through it.
+If an engineer isn’t required, you’ll be expected to do a DIY install.
+All this should involve is plugging in a Wi-Fi router, and maybe a separate modem, on the day the broadband is activated.
+If you're not sure about this, the customer service team will be able to guide you through it.